South Downtown, Warsaw: Housing and economy

-South Downtown consists of mid-rise residential area, predominantly made out of tenements and multifamily residential buildings.
-A prominent example of this is the housing estate of the Marshal Residential District, centred on the Marszałkowska Street, between Constitution and Saviour Squares.
-It consists of multifamily residential buildings designed in the socialist realistic style.
-Near it is also the neighbourhood of Latawiec, placed between Crossroads Square, People's Army Avenue, and Koszykowa, Marszałkowska, and Mokotowska Streets.
-There are also numerous historical tenements, some dating to the late 19th and early 20th centuries.
-Among them are the Domański Tenement, Giants Tenement, Griffins Tenement, Kacperski Tenement, and Rakman Tenement.
+South Downtown is predominantly a mid-rise residential area, populated with tenements and apartment buildings.
+Prominent examples of these are the housing estates of the Marshal Residential District, centred on Marszałkowska Street between Constitution and Saviour Squares, and Latawiec, situated between Crossroads Square, People's Army Avenue, and Koszykowa, Marszałkowska, and Mokotowska Streets.
+There are also numerous historical tenements in the area, some dating to the late 19th and early 20th centuries, including Domański Tenement, Giants Tenement, Griffins Tenement, Kacperski Tenement, and Rakman Tenement.

-The area also includes numerous office buildings, such as Banking and Finance Centre, Focus, International Business Center, Norway House, Ufficio Primo, and Zebra Tower.
-Two tallest skyscrapers in South Downtown, LIM Center and Chałubińskiego 8, are also predominantly dedicated to office spaces.
-Their heights in total and to the roof are, respectively, 170 m and 140 m, and 150 m and 140 m.
-Other skyscrapers in the area are Novotel Warszawa Centrum, with a total height of 111 m (364.1 ft), and Riviera, a student dormitory with the architectural height to the roof of 67 m (219.8 ft), and the total height of around 80 m (262.5 ft).
+The area also includes numerous office buildings such as Banking and Finance Centre, Focus, International Business Center, Norway House, Ufficio Primo, and Zebra Tower.
+The neighbourhood also houses the Warsaw Stock Exchange the largest stock exchange in Central and Eastern Europe.
+Skyscrapers in the area include Novotel Warszawa Centrum, Riviera, LIM Center, and Chałubińskiego 8.
+The latter two, predominately dedicated to the office space, are the two tallest buildings in the neighbourhood, with the total heights of 150 m (492.1 ft.) and 170 m (557.7 ft.), respectively, and each having the architectural height of 140 m (459.3 ft.).